aaradhy25tiwari/Digitalization-of-Medical-Records/README.md

 2. To analyze the medical needs of different regions to provide timely attention to even the remotest areas.
 3. To make the medical supply chain more efficient.

+## Users:
+1. Patients
+2. Government IT admin

 ### Made with
 ---